SlimeVR/SlimeVR-Server/server/README.md

-for a# SlimeVR Server — Architecture
+# SlimeVR Server — Architecture

 This document explains how the server is structured, why it's structured that way, and how to extend it correctly.